Bhairon Singh Shekhawat: Vice President of India (2002–2007)

 Shekhawat was elected as the Vice-President of India in 2002, when he defeated the opposition candidate, Sushil Kumar Shinde by a margin of 149 votes out of the 750 votes polled.

+Presidential election, 2007

 In July 2007, Shekhawat fought the presidential election as an independent candidate backed by National Democratic Alliance as a popular presidential candidate next to A. P. J. Abdul Kalam; but lost to the United Progressive Alliance-Left backed candidate Pratibha Patil.
 He became the first vice-president to lose presidential election.
 Following this defeat, Shekhawat resigned from the post of vice-president on 21 July 2007.

 Notable Policies

 Against Sati Pratha

 Shekhawat played the most crucial role in removing Sati (practice) from Rajasthan as a part of their culture, especially among Rajput community, to which he belonged.
-At the time of 1987 when an 18 years old girl 'Roop Kanwar' was burnt as Sati, then the matter came in controversy.
+At the time of 1987 when an 18 years old girl 'Roop Kanwar' was burnt as sati, then the matter came in controversy.
 Then at that time without thinking about his votebank, he put a total ban on this practice.